-Herbicides for Cape Tulip Control
+Herbicides for Control of Cape Tulips

 These herbicide recommendations are made subject to the product being registered for that purpose under relevant legislation.
 It is the user's responsibility to check that registration or an off-label permit covers the proposed use.
 Always read the herbicide label.

 If in doubt, visit the Australian Pesticides and Veterinary Medicines Authority (APVMA) website at www.apvma.gov.au

 Only herbicides registered for use in pasture and non-cropping situations are listed in the following table.
 For recommendations in specific crops consult an agronomist.

 Care must be taken in using herbicides as non-target plants contacted may be harmed.